 Wiki module allows participants to add and edit a set of web-pages.
 Wiki can be joint with access to editing by all the members or individual where everyone has own wiki-page with private access to editing.
-History of previous versions of every page is stored with the list of changes being done by every member.
+History of previous versions of every page is stored with the list of changes being done by every member can be anonymous if required.